xapple/optmagic/README.md

 ### Why not use one of those?

-The programmer should not have to specify anything extra than what the class or function already contains to expose its functionality.
+Ideally, the programmer should not have to specify anything extra than what the class or function already contains to expose its functionality.
+None of these other packages strive to accomplish that goal like `optmagic` does, as you can see in the following comparative examples.

+    TODO

 ## Demo

     TODO

 ## Installing

-To install the `optmagic` package, simply type the following commands on your terminal:
+To install the `optmagic` package, simply type the following command on your terminal:

     $ pip3 install optmagic

 ## Dependencies

-The projects depends on the following module for parsing docstrings:
+The project depends on the following module for parsing the docstrings automatically:

 * `docstring_parser`

-If you want to run the test suite for `optmagic` you need the following extra libraries:
+If you want to run the test suite for `optmagic` you will also need the following extra libraries:

 * `pytest`
 * `matplotlib`